synzhang/dotfiles/README.md

   - [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh): Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
   - [Powerlevel10k](https://github.com/romkatv/powerlevel10k): Powerlevel10k is a theme for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience.
   - [zsh-z](https://github.com/agkozak/zsh-z): Jump quickly to directories that you have visited "frecently."
 A native Zsh port of z.sh with added features.
+- [Pandoc](https://github.com/jgm/pandoc): A universal document converter.
+- [ImageMagick](https://github.com/imagemagick/imagemagick): Used to create, edit, compose, or convert bitmap images, and supports a wide range of file formats.
+- [FFmpeg](https://github.com/FFmpeg/FFmpeg): A collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [exa](https://the.exa.website/): A modern replacement for ls.
 - [bat](https://github.com/sharkdp/bat): A cat(1) clone with wings.
 - [tree](https://formulae.brew.sh/formula/tree): Display directories as trees.